-Membership at the Palm Springs Art Museum brings a multitude of benefits, including quarterly receipt of InSight magazine, free admission, and discounts in the Museum Store, Annenberg Theater, and art workshops.
-An additional benefit available to members only is the opportunity to participate in special interest councils.
+Membership at the Palm Springs Art Museum includes a multitude of benefits, including year-round free admission, Museum Store, Annenberg Theater, and workshop discounts, and subscription to the quarterly Insight members' magazine.
+Members also have the opportunity to participate in special interest councils.
 The councils are the most active and dynamic part of our membership, with more than 1,200 museum members electing to join.
 Participation in a council is the best way to meet other members with similar interests and become involved with activities and events that support the museum’s exhibitions and programming.
 There are nine councils, each with its own staff liaison, bylaws, dues structure and board of directors.
 Museum membership is a prerequisite to join a council, but once you join, you’ll receive their newsletter updates and invitations to all of their special events.

-Whether your interest is volunteering, fundraising, or enjoying a performance at the Annenberg Theater; or viewing exclusive private collections of Western Art, Photography, and Contemporary art; or gaining insight about architecture and design - councils offer something for everyone!
+Whether your interest lies in volunteering, fundraising, enjoying performances at the Annenberg Theater, viewing exclusive private collections of Western Art, photography, and Contemporary Art, or gaining insight into the world of architecture and design - councils offer something for everyone!

 Are you interested in supporting great performing arts entertainment?
-The Annenberg Theater Council (ATC) supports the museum in funding the Annenberg Theater programs through its innovative program of music and live performances.
-ATC members receive exclusive invitations to the season's opening night, special events, tours and enjoy priority seating for all Annenberg Theater events.
+The Annenberg Theater Council (ATC) supports the museum in funding Annenberg Theater programs through its innovative calendar of music and live performances.
+ATC members receive exclusive invitations to the season's opening night, special events and tours, and enjoy priority seating for all Annenberg Theater events.

 For more information, please call ADC Coordinator, Paul Ortega at 760-322-4818 or .

 If you have an interest in creating art, the Artists Council (AC) is the place for you.
 Join the AC to learn, to share and to connect with fellow artists in the local community and beyond.
-To learn about various art genres, the AC Workshops offer instruction from beginning to advanced levels.
-If you?d like to share your artistic expertise, you can participate in Art Party where free art instruction is made available for kids and adults.
+To hone your skills in a variet of art techniques, AC Workshops offer instruction from beginning to advanced levels.
+If you'd like to share your artistic expertise, you can participate in Art Party where free art instruction is made available for kids and adults.
 Observe artists at work during monthly Artists in Action demonstrations.
 ACE is a juried exhibition of AC members' work.
-Fundraising for the museum is done via, 99 Bucks, an anonymous sale of original small canvases, created by local artists and by people who are famous – and infamous.
+Fundraising for the museum is done via 99 Bucks, an anonymous sale of original small canvases created by local artists, both famous and infamous.
 AC Sundays include films, art tours, bus trips and more for AC members and guests.

 For more information, please call the AC Coordinator, Randall Weidner at 760-322-4850 or .

 The Contemporary Art Council (CAC) is a group of collectors and enthusiasts who plan activities and events that raise money to underwrite exhibitions and to purchase artwork for the museum’s permanent collection.
-The CAC also present lectures and enjoy touring major art collections locally, nationally, and around the world.
+The CAC also present lectures and tours of art collections locally, nationally, and around the world.

 For more information, please call the CAC Coordinator, Gabriela Rodriguez-Gomez at 760-322-4823 or .

 Each year, a number of eager and earnest applicants are chosen from dozens of hopefuls for the rigorous but rewarding docent training.
-Orientation for the class is in early October and the training culminates in April with the presentation of their research and their first public tour.
-Each new candidate is paired with an experienced docent as their mentor and guided through the process of learning about the art and artists in the museum’s permanent collection, developing communication skills appropriate for all ages, and, of course, enjoying themselves at every step along the way!
+Orientation for the class begins in early October and the training culminates in April with the presentation of the docents' research and their first public tour.
+Each new candidate is paired with an experienced docent as their mentor and guided through the process of learning about the art and artists in the museum’s permanent collection, developing communication skills appropriate for all ages, and, of course, enjoying themselves every step of the way!

 For more information, please call Irene N. Rodríguez at 760-322-4837 or .